Sienna Byron Bay Vegan Safer Nail Polish

 I especially love their Sticky Base Coat, as normally nail polish is lucky to last out a single day on my nails.

 To say I am rough on my hands and nails is an understatement.
-So any nail product that ticks all the boxes that I require, (which are; being cruelty free accredited by Choose Cruelty Free, vegan friendly and free of the most toxic of nail polish ingredients) and can help my nail-polish stay on a little longer, I am more than happy to try.
+So any nail product that ticks all the boxes that I require, cruelty free, vegan friendly and free of the most toxic of nail polish ingredients and that can help my nail-polish stay on a little longer, I am more than happy to try.

 The three pretty shades, featured in the image left are; Love (the melon colour), Bliss (the soft mauve) and Breeze (the aquamarine colour).